02 Sep Kapil Suri of DAHON India Completes the AMF Infinity Ride

 From August 12-15th, riding a special edition DAHON Mu SL, Kapil Suri of DAHON India and other DAHON riders took part in an epic journey with over 50 cyclists from the Indian Border Security Force and Aditya Mehta Foundation.
 The Infinity Ride involves cycling 570Kms over four days, from Bangalore to Hyderabad.

-The Infinity ride is the annual signature ride of AMF, which raises much needed funds to help para athletes.
-The founder Aditya Mehta himself is a para athlete, and participated in the ride personally along with the other riders.
-Apart from having the most unique experience of their lives, the participants will each commit to raise a certain amount of money.
+The Infinity Ride is the annual signature ride of AMF, which raises much-needed funds to help para-athletes.
+The founder Aditya Mehta himself is a para-athlete and participated in the ride personally along with the other riders.
+Apart from having the most unique experience of their lives, the participants will each commit to raising a certain amount of money.
 They are supported amply by AMF to help them generate the funds.

 Photos from the event can be found on AMF’s Facebook page.
 Or you can follow Aditya Mehta on Instagram.